cjhao727/petAdoption/README.md

 It could be considered as integration test.
 For automated integration test, I would like to use POSTMan script to do the test.

+### Start working on the advanced adoption feature.

+- like the original analysis, I'd like to have adopter and adoptionRecord to assist.
+- To me, basic it is a CRUD issue.
+Need to manipulate the DAO object.

+Due to the time, I am not going to do TDD for petAdoptService.